435 CTS lays ground work for Antenna Installation Project

-Personnel assigned to the 435th Construction Training Squadron pose for a photo at Andoya Air Station, Norway, Oct.
-16, 2024.
-This was the site of a yearlong project to install five concrete pads used to support communications antennas along with fiber optic cables, a fenceline and a gravel road.
-(Courtesy Photo)
+U.S. Air Force Airmen and civilian personnel assigned to the 435th Construction Training Squadron completed a yearlong installation project of five concrete pads used to support communications antennas at Andoya Air Station, Norway, May 22, 2025.

+The project, which began on May 20, 2024, bolstered satellite communication and deterrence capabilities vital to Air Force global operations.

+“The objective was to install the foundational infrastructure so that satellite communications equipment could be placed and connected,” said Master Sgt.
+Jeremiah Wilkins, 435th CTS military construction flight superintendent.

 |Date Taken: